Skip to main content

 • 03

-Cards and inputs should feel like refined institutional software: crisp surfaces, visible hairlines, and restrained shadow only where hierarchy needs it.
+Cards and inputs sit on white above a cool-gray canvas: crisp surfaces, visible hairlines, and restrained shadow only where hierarchy needs it.

 • 04